 Right-click the package, select Deploy, and follow the steps in the Deploy Software Wizard.

 If you don't use the sample package, run the following command using System Center Configuration Manager:

 Execute <pathToExecutable>\OneDriveSetup.exe /silent

 (where pathToExecutable is a location on the local computer or an accessible network share).

 This command must be run at user logon and using Administrator permissions.
 It must be run for each user on a machine.
-For an example of how to deploy an .exe on every user account, see How to deploy the OneDrive sync client with SCCM.
+For an example of how to deploy an .exe on every user account, see How to deploy the OneDrive sync app with SCCM.

 If you run the command with no command line parameter, users will see the installation status.
 After installation, OneDriveSetup.exe will automatically execute OneDrive.exe and display OneDrive Setup to users.
 If you run the command with the /silent parameter, OneDrive.exe will be installed transparently and OneDrive Setup won't appear.
 You'll need to run OneDrive.exe with an additional command.
 If you want to control the launch of OneDrive across your organization, we recommend using the /silent parameter.

 Learn more about application management in Configuration Manager.
 The installer will install the OneDrive executable file under %localappdata%\Microsoft\OneDrive.

 Deploy the RMS client to enable syncing IRM-protected files

 The new OneDrive sync app for Windows now supports syncing IRM-protected SharePoint document libraries and OneDrive locations.
 To create a seamless IRM sync experience for your users, deploy to your users' computers the latest Rights Management Service (RMS) client from the Microsoft Download Center.
 Even if these computers have the Azure Information Protection client installed, which includes the RMS client, the OneDrive sync app still needs a separate installation of the RMS client from the Microsoft Download Center.